Mapping food insecurity in the Brazilian Amazon using a spatial item factor analysis model: Spatial Item Factor Analysis

-where $c_j$ and $\ve{a}_j$ are respectively the easiness and discrimination parameters.
-The latent factors, $\ve{\theta}(s)$, are defined as a continuous-space multivariate stochastic process of dimension $m$.
-Note that this process is the only source of spatial correlation in $\rv{z}_j(s)$ and $\rv{y}_j(s)$: if the spatial variation is removed from $\rv{\theta}_j(s)$, then the model reduces to a simple item factor analysis.
+where $c_j$ and $\ve{a}_j$ are the easiness and discrimination parameters, respectively.
+The $m$-dimensional latent factor $\ve{\theta}(s)$ is defined as a function of covariates, a multivariate spatial process, and a non-spatially correlated error term, as specified in \eq \eqref{spifa_eq:def_abilities}.
+The latent factor is the only source of spatial correlation in $\rv{Z}_j(s)$ and hence in $\rv{Y}_j(s)$: if the spatial variation is removed from $\rve{\theta}(s)$, then the model resembles a standard IFA.

-The different assumptions that one can make with respect to $\ve{a}_j$ and $\rve{\theta}(s)$ generate different types of models.
-For example, under the assumption that $\ve{\theta}(s)$ and $\ve{\theta}(s')$ are uncorrelated with the further assumption that $\ve{\theta}(s) \sim \df{N}(\ve{0}, \m{I}_m)$, this generates an exploratory item factor analysis \citep{Cai2010}.
-Alternatively, restrictions on $\ve{a}_j$ lead to a confirmatory item factor analysis \citep{Cai2010a}.
-The reasons why we include these assumptions and restrictions will be explained in Section \ref{sub:identifiability_and_restrictions}: the concern is identifiability and our spatial item factor analysis model requires specific choices here.

-In a similar manner, we can impose a particular structure on the latent factor $\rve{\theta}(s)$ in order to create our spatial item factor model.
-Since one of our interests is in predicting the latent factors at unobserved locations $s^*$; we define the structure of $\rve{\theta}(s)$ through a set of spatial covariates $\ve{x}(s) = (x_1(s), \dots, x_p(s))$.
-In this way the model allows us to understand \emph{why} certain individuals have high or low scores.
-The inclusion of covariates in factor analyses leads to \emph{multiple indicators, multiple causes models} (MIMIC) in the literature on structural equation modelling (SEM), see \citet{Tekwe2014} for example.
-We include a latent spatial stochastic process $\{\mgp(s): s \in D\}$ into our model for $\rve{\theta}(s)$, defining the $m$-dimensional latent factor as:
+Since one of our aims is to predict the latent factors at unobserved locations, part of the variability of $\rve{\theta}(s)$ is explained by a set of spatial covariates $\ve{x}(s) = (x_1(s), \dots, x_p(s))^\tr$ that are preferably also available at unobserved sites.
+This allows the model to help us understand why certain locations have high or low scores---similar in spirit to \textit{multiple indicators, multiple causes models} \citep{Tekwe2014}.
+We also include a spatial $m$-dimensional process $\{\mgp(s): s \in D\}$ to capture the remaining spatial structure in $\{\rve{\theta}(s)\}$ after accounting for the covariate effects; and a non-spatial $m$-dimensional term $\ve{v}(s) \sim \df{N}(\ve{0}, \m{\Sigma}_v)$ to represent additional variation.
+The latent factor is thus defined as:

-where $\m{b}$ is an $p\times m$ matrix of slopes associating a set of covariates $\ve{x}(s)$ with the latent factor $\rve{\theta}(s)$ and $\ve{v}(s)$ as defined below.
-Note that we will eventually assume that the covariates have been standardised, see Section \ref{sub:identifiability_and_restrictions} for further details.
-We define $\mgp(s)=\{\gp_k(s)\}_{k=1}^m$ to be a set of zero-mean, independent, stationary and isotropic Gaussian processes with variance $\sigma^2_k$ and correlation function $\rho_k(u)$ at distance $u$,
+where $\ve{\eta}(s) = \m{B}^\tr\ve{x}(s)$ represents the covariate effects, with $\m{B}$ a $p \times m$ matrix of slopes associating the covariates $\ve{x}(s)$ with the latent factors $\rve{\theta}(s)$.
+Note that the covariates are assumed to be standardised; see Section \ref{spifa_sub:identifiability_and_restrictions} for further details.

-We use vector notation to denote $\mgp(s)$ because later, in Section \ref{sub:allowing_further_flexibility_on_the_multivariate_spatial_structure}, we discuss further extensions to the structure of $\mgp(s)$, such as allowing correlation between the $\gp_k(s)$ and thus at the outset we wish to think of this as a multivariate Gaussian process (MGP).